 High productive people “have systems in place to find what they want when they want it, and can quickly locate the information needed to support their activities,” Stacks says.

 When you’re disorganized, that extra time spent looking for a phone number, email address or a certain file forces “you to relinquish your focus.
 Once it’s gone, it takes a while to get it back — and that’s where the real time is wasted,” Stack writes in her e-book, SuperCompetent: The Six Ways to Perform at Your Productive Best.
-(You can download a free PDF copy here).
+(You can check out her books here).

 9. They’re disciplined.